aktowns/blog.ashleytowns.id.au/_posts/2012-11/2012-11-01-fsharp-qyoto-on-os-x.md

 This will install [mono 3.0.0](http://tirania.org/blog/archive/2012/Oct-22.html) and [FSharp 3.0.11](https://github.com/fsharp/fsharp/tree/3.0.11) 64bit, next we need Qt and Qyoto

 ### Getting Qt and compiling Qyoto
 If anyone knows how to imply --HEAD using `depends_on` in a recipe please tell me!
+These homebrew recipes are mostly based off the instructions [here](http://vivekgani.com/blog/2012/09/17/setting-up-qyoto-on-osx-lion/) with a few minor changes.

     brew install qt
     brew install aktowns/tappedbrews/smokegen --HEAD